 ON THIS PAGE: You will find some questions to ask your doctor or other members of your health care team, to help you better understand your child’s diagnosis, treatment plan, and overall care.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Talking often with the doctor is important to make informed decisions about your child’s health care.
 These suggested questions are a starting point to help you learn more about your cancer care and treatment.
 You are also encouraged to ask additional questions that are important to you.
 You may want to print this list and bring it to your child’s next appointment, or download Cancer.Net’s free mobile app for an e-list and other interactive tools to manage your child’s care.

 - What type of lymphoma has been diagnosed?

 - What subtype of Hodgkin lymphoma does my child have?